International Phonetic Association: Development of the Alphabet

 The group's initial aim was to create a set of phonetic symbols to which different articulations could apply, such that each language would have an alphabet particularly suited to describe the sounds of the language.
 Eventually it was decided that a universal alphabet, with the same symbol being used for the same sound in different languages was the ideal.
 The first prototype of the International Phonetic Alphabet appeared in (Phonetic Teachers' Association 1888), and its development progressed rapidly up to the turn of the 20th century.
 Since then, there have been several sets of changes to the Alphabet, with additions and deletions that the progress of the science of phonetics has indicated.

 Examinations

-The IPA also has given examinations in phonetics since 1908, awarding Certificates of Proficiency in the phonetics of English, French, or German.
+The IPA also gave examinations in phonetics, starting 1908, awarding Certificates of Proficiency in the phonetics of English, French, or German.
+In 2023, due to dwindling intake, the examination was formally discontinued.